Mrmath-69/Spell-Checker/README.md

 - **Singly Linked List (SLL)**: Each hash bucket is implemented using a linked list for handling collisions.
 - **Levenshtein Distance Algorithm**: Used for spell-checking by finding the closest word matches.

+## Node Class

+The `Node` class is used to represent each element in the singly linked list.
+It contains a word and a pointer to the next node.

+## SLL Class and Methods

+The `SLL` class represents a singly linked list.
+It includes the following methods:
+- **push**: Adds a word to the list.
+- **remove**: Removes a word from the list.
+- **contains**: Checks if a word is in the list.
+- **printList**: Prints all words in the list.
+- **saveToFile**: Saves the list to a file.
+- **levenshteinRecursive**: Calculates the Levenshtein distance between two words.
+- **checkBucket**: Checks for similar words in the list.

+## HashMap Methods

+- **documentFileForUser**: Analyzes a file and suggests corrections for misspelled words.
+- **spellChecker**: Finds the closest word matches for a given word.
+- **removeWord**: Deletes a word from the hash map.
+- **saveDictionary**: Saves the updated dictionary to a file.

 ## License

 This project is open-source and available for modification and distribution.